therecharge/therecharge.io.old/README.md

 # Update Note

-### End of August.
+### October
-- [Mobile] We solved the error that the scroll disappeared when expanding the menu.
-- Bridge address from HT to ETH has been changed.
-- Docs UI Bug Minior fixed
-- BEP item has been added in Analytics.
+- Team members & Advisors have been added to About.
-- The APY maximum value has been raised.
-- The URL has been changed to Footer.
+- Uniswap's RCG has also been changed to be reflected in Analytics' TVL.
+- Wallet discconnect In some environments, errors that do not work correctly have been resolved.

 ### September
 - Some contents have been changed in Whitepaper.